monk-io/docs/docs/connecting-runnables.md

 Let's assume that the `ubuntu:latest` image expects environment variables `DB_ADDR` and `DB_PORT` to be set.
 We are setting those environment variables based on control plane variables `db-addr` and `db-port`.

 Whenever we run `mystuff/my-service` it will assume that the database is at `localhost:21721`.
-Though, in most cases, the database will not be at localhostand running this template as it is will end in an error.
+Though, in most cases, the database will not be at localhost and running this template as it is will end in an error.
-The provider

-`mystuff/my-service` expects a MongoDB database.
+The provider `mystuff/my-service` expects a MongoDB database.
 Monk provides a template for this.
 So we don't really need to define it here.
 It's on the Hub.

 Run MongoDB with: